ondewo/ondewo-nlu-webhook-server-python/README.md

 - changes to active contexts

-### response refinement
+#### response_refinement

-Response refinement is called by `ondewo-cai` when a webhook call is activated for a matched intent.
-The goal is to have a last chance at changing the fulfillment messages that were generated by `ondewo-cai`.
+Response refinement is called by `ondewo-nlu-cai` when a webhook call is activated for a matched intent.
+The goal is to have a last chance at changing the fulfillment messages that were generated by `ondewo-nlu-cai`.
 The POST message is sent to `[server-IP]/response_refinement`.

 The following functionality is available in `response_refinement()` in **CUSTOM_CODE.py**: